 Also, note that I personally am against using brushes on the face because I find them too abrasive, so stick to using my recommendation only on the body.

-Most people that shave know the groin area is a hot spot for ingrown hairs and by removing a few layers of dead skin cells, you will help the hair protrude from underneath so that you can remove it afterward.
+Most people who shave know the groin area is a hot spot for ingrown hairs, and by removing a few layers of dead skin cells, you will help the hair protrude from underneath so that you can remove it afterward.

 Also, be careful when using these because they can be quite harsh if you put too much pressure.